Waithera-m/collage_life/readme.md

 # Collage_Life
-#### The web site displays saved images and allows user to view location and category photos
+#### The web site displays saved images and allows user to view location and category-specific photos
 #### By **Waithera-m**
 ## Description
 Collage_Life is a django application that allows users to view saved images as well as the details associated with different images.
 Users can also use location and category filters to see images associated with particular categories and locations.